- Men's Grooming

 This one might seem a little outlandish at first.
 After all, the number of people who can whistle 'Heard it Through the Grapevine' massively outstrips those who could list off his signature look.
 Once pieced together, however, that combination of trimmed moustache, longer chin beard, red beanie and open shirt is so quintessentially Marvin as to be undeniable.
 And on the off chance your fellow party-goers don't know their Motown, you can always cite The Life Aquatic.

 The only way you're getting away with minimum effort this Halloween is by displaying all the cunning normally associated with the season's legion of spirits and demons.
 So think smart, dress well and make the most of your most transformative feature: your hair.

-If you've got your hair sorted but are a little stuck on how to nail the rest of your Halloween look, check out our Men's Halloween Makeup Ideas.
+If you've got your hair sorted but are a little stuck on how to nail the rest of your Halloween look, check out eyeshadow palettes to try this Halloween.

 Alex has over six years of experience as a writer.
 He demonstrates exceptional grooming knowledge and has a natural skill for following current trends.